rppicomidi/ideacentreStick300-T100TA-linux/README.md

 The Lenovo ideacentre Stick 300 has a quad-core Atom processor, 2 GB of RAM and 32GB of eMMC.
 It comes with 32-bit Windows 10 Home pre-installed, so I thought I would use it to run the Logitech Media Server.
 I hadn't used the PC in a long time time, so I tried to update it.
 Windows Update is slow, and the eMMC is so small that after updates completed there was hardly any space left.
-Also, Windows 10 is support is going away soon and the Stick 300 won't support Windows 11.
+Also, Windows 10 support is going away soon and the Stick 300 won't support Windows 11.
 I thought it is time to install a version of Linux on it.
 As an added bonus, the Atom processor supports 64-bit instructions, so installing Linux would give me a 64-bit OS.

 I had a T100TA lying around that I wanted to use as a media player, server, and digital picture frame.
 I wanted to get rid of 32-bit Windows because Linux support will last a while and Windows support runs out in a few years.
-That the [built-in audio turned out to be broken](#issues-i-had-with-the-t100ta) made me abandon this and reinstall Windows.
+That the [Linux driver for the built-in audio turned out to be broken](#issues-i-had-with-the-t100ta) made me abandon this and reinstall Windows.
 I am publishing this information in case you want Linux on your T100TA for other reasons.

 ## Why Xubuntu 22.04
 I already have experience with Ubuntu-based distributions, and Xubuntu Linux is a light(er) weight Linux than